Ph.D. Degree Program Requirements

-PhD students who have selected the Graduate Option in Gender and Women's Studies are required to take 9 credits (within the total credits that are required for the PhD degree); WMST 601 AND WMST 602 are required plus one 3-credit complementary Art History course related to gender and women's studies.
+PhD students who have selected the Graduate Option in Gender and Women's Studies are required to take 9 credits (within the total credits that are required for the PhD degree); WMST 601 AND WMST 602 are required plus one 3-credit complementary Art History or Communication Studies course related to gender and women's studies.
 All course selection must first be approved by the supervisor/graduate program director.

 The candidate will take five related, graduate-level courses, plus the Pro-Seminar.
 Courses will normally be chosen from, but are not restricted to, those offered by the Program or by affiliated professors.
 Courses taken in other Programs must be approved by the candidate's supervisor or the Director of Graduate Studies in Communications.
 Students are encouraged to consider taking one of their courses in the graduate programs in Communications of other universities in Montreal.

 The Comprehensive Examination requires students to demonstrate competency in an area of communication studies.
 Students are encouraged to designate an area of communication studies with application to their chosen area of thesis research, but this is not an absolute requirement.
 The Comprehensive Examination will ensure that students are familiar with a significant body of work within the field of communication studies, and allow them to demonstrate their ability to critically analyze and synthesis a body of literature.